Abincharly/SQL_Casestudy_1/README.md

 5. Which item was the most popular for each customer?
 6. Which item was purchased first by the customer after they became a member?
 7. Which item was purchased just before the customer became a member?
-8. What is the total items and amount spent for each member before they became a member?
+8. What is the total number of items and amount spent for each member before they became a member?
-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier, how many points would each customer have?
-10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+10. In the first week after a customer joins the program (including their join date), they earn 2x points on all items.
+How many points do customer A and B have at the end of January?

 ## Queries

-We will craft SQL queries to extract meaningful information from the provided datasets.
-These queries will enable us to address Danny's questions and offer insights into customer behavior.
-Some of the queries we'll be working on include:
+We will develop SQL queries to extract valuable insights from the provided datasets.
+These queries will help answer the case study questions and provide meaningful information to assist Danny in optimizing his restaurant's operations and customer experiences.

-1. **Visiting Patterns**: Analyzing when customers frequent the restaurant the most.
-2. **Total Spending**: Calculating the total amount of money spent by each customer.
-3. **Favorite Menu Items**: Identifying the most popular menu items among customers.

-Our goal is to create insightful queries that Danny and his team can easily utilize to understand their data without requiring complex SQL knowledge.

 ## Conclusion

-Through this case study, we aim to empower Danny's Diner with actionable insights derived from data analysis.
-By exploring visiting patterns, spending behaviors, and customer preferences, we can assist Danny in making informed decisions to enhance the overall dining experience for his customers.
+Through this case study, we aim to assist Danny in using data-driven insights to enhance Danny’s Diner.
+By understanding customer behavior, preferences, and spending patterns, Danny can make informed decisions to create a better dining experience for his customers.

-Let's dive into the datasets, craft meaningful SQL queries, and provide Danny with the tools he needs to take his restaurant to new heights!

-For detailed code examples and queries, please refer to the provided SQL files in this repository.
-Feel free to explore, modify, and apply these queries to your own SQL environment.
+Feel free to explore the provided datasets and SQL queries to gain a deeper understanding of the analysis conducted in this case study.

 ---
-*Case study created by [Your Name]*
+*Check out the [8WeekSQLChallenge](https://8weeksqlchallenge.com/) by Danny Ma*